4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

 >>>   !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~
 ```

+We can also decide to remove the stop words by adding a parameter called “stop_words” in the “TFidfVectorizer” of the vectorization step.

 5. Word Tokenization: It is the process of breaking a stream of text up into words, phrases, symbols, or other meaningful elements called tokens.
 The list of tokens becomes input for further processing.
 NLTK Library has word_tokenize and sent_tokenize to easily break a stream of text into a list of words or sentences, respectively.
 Here an example:

 ```py